Gburdel/UVlightsensor/README.md

 The Sparkfun UV sensor, https://www.sparkfun.com/products/23517 or https://www.amazon.com/dp/B0CQHQTQ8R?psc=1&ref=ppx_yo2ov_dt_b_product_details and the QWIIC Pocket Development Board, https://www.sparkfun.com/products/22925 or https://www.amazon.com/dp/B0CL6GGT7Q?psc=1&ref=ppx_yo2ov_dt_b_product_details can be bolted together using standoffs.
 Note: Sparkfun only has free shipping for a $100 order.
 In this bare board only configuration a USB cable is required for power.
 The USB cable can print sensor data over the USB virtual serial port to a PC running a terminal application program such as the serial monitor in the Ardruino IDE, TeraTerm, or RealTerm.
 I prever plastic standoffs and screws to avoid the posiblitly of larger screws shorting things out on the PCB.
 I found this standoff set handy https://www.amazon.com/dp/B0B5LTQXX8?psc=1&ref=ppx_yo2ov_dt_b_product_details

-# Sparkfun Qwiic cables to connect modules
+# Using Sparkfun Qwiic cables to connect sensor modules to processor modules

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/2b331aa1-8549-415f-8748-a9a7e211efd0)